 The goals of lymphedema therapy are quite basic: reduce the size of the limb, then maintain that decreased size.

 The earlier you get a diagnosis, the easier it becomes to control your lymphedema and lower the risk of worsening your condition.

-Treating lymphedema relies on 4 main pillars :
+Treating lymphedema relies on 4 main elements :

+- Manual Lymph Drainage (MLD)

 - Compression Therapy

-- Manual Lymph Drainage (MLD)

 - Skin Care

 - Exercise